Deep Learning – Summer 2024/25

 • Cannot start TensorBoard after installation

-If tensorboard executable cannot be found, make sure the directory with pip installed packages is in your PATH (that directory is either in your virtual environment if you use a virtual environment, or it should be ~/.local/bin on Linux and %UserProfile%\AppData\Roaming\Python\Python311 and %UserProfile%\AppData\Roaming\Python\Python311\Scripts on Windows).
+• add the directory with pip installed packages to your PATH (that directory is either bin/Scripts in your virtual environment if you use a virtual environment, or it should be ~/.local/bin on Linux and %UserProfile%\AppData\Roaming\Python\Python311 and %UserProfile%\AppData\Roaming\Python\Python311\Scripts on Windows).

 • What can be logged in TensorBoard?
 See the documentation of the SummaryWriter.
 Common possibilities are: